dsmfrontend/dsmfrontend.github.io/README.md

 ## License

-Copyright © [Kyle Brumm](http://kylebrumm.com).
+Copyright © [Des Moines Front-End](https://dsmfrontend.github.io).
 Des Moines Front-End is free to use on whatever and may be redistributed under the terms specified in the [license](LICENSE.md).